 The biggest attraction near Salt Pond Bay is the Ram Head Trail, one of the U.S Virgin Islands National Park's most popular hiking trails.
 It can be challenging, and you should wear ideal footwear to hike it.
 In return, you get beautiful sights followed by a scenic view at the end of the trail.
 Just bring a lot of water, especially if you’re hiking when it's very warm out.

 Honeymoon Bay Beach offers quite a pleasant experience for its visitors.
 It has calm waters that are crystal-clear, making it easy to see Caribbean fish and corrals below it.
-It's also within close proximity to the many luxury hotels in St John.
+It's also within close proximity to the many all-inclusive resorts in St John.

 Apart from fish, visitors can find rays swimming near the ocean floor.
 It’s a lot busier than other beaches, so it may not be the best option if you’re looking for something peaceful without tourists.